Butterfly Stitch Infinity Cowl

-Lay your project flat so top of the chain are equal all the way around.
+Lay your project flat so the top of the chain is equal all the way around.
 Then flip the starting row down (I call this a 1/2 flip) so that you will be crocheting on the underside (chain side) of the double crochet.
 Begin with *1 DC into the next 3 stitches, Ch 7 and repeat *.
-Due to the half flip, you follow the row around.
+Due to the half-flip, you follow the row around.
 You will have rotated around the cowl twice.
 This happens automatically.

 - Do step 4 once again.

 - DC into the DC’s on the row below.
 In the CH 7 Gap Space, you will Ch 3, SL ST the 4th by gathering Rows 3, 4 & 5 together, then Ch 3.
 Repeat all the way around.